Tom's Guide Verdict

 - Medium softness sleep feel

-The new Purple Plus mattress is a step up from the Original (read our Purple Mattress review for more).
-Made with an additional two inches of premium foam in between Purple’s proprietary Purple Grid and supporting core, the Purple Plus offers enhanced breathability, improved cooling abilities.
+The Purple Plus mattress launched in August 2021 as an upgraded version of its award-winning Purple Mattress.
+It features an additional two inches of premium foam in between Purple’s proprietary Purple Grid and supporting core.
+It also offers enhanced breathability, improved cooling abilities.
 Overall, it's rated a medium firmness, but Purple also promises an 'adaptive' feel – soft where you want a mattress to feel soft, and firmer where you need extra support.

 For this Purple Plus mattress review, we slept on this mattress for over two weeks and performed a series of tests to see if it delivers on the brand's promises, and were so impressed that we've awarded it a spot in our best mattress ranking.